bak3s/bak3s.github.io/_posts/2019-10-1-catching-fire.md

 8. Get a better deal for our personal loan

 After this I decided to invest in The Barefoot Blueprint, as I was interested in shares again.

+This is where I delve deep into dividends, compound interest and ultimately financial independence through a passive income stream.

+Right now, I am beginning my journey into the fire movement, with an aim to be able to "retire" at 40.